Fx64b/video-archiver/README.md

+> [!IMPORTANT]
+> This project is currently being rebuilt.
+I created this project a long time ago and the techstack and architecture is terrible.
+Expect frequent, breaking updates.

 # Video Archiver

 A self-hosted YouTube video archiver with a modern web interface.
 Download, manage, and organize your YouTube videos, playlists, and channels locally.